VishalSundarrajan/Trading-Bot/README.md

 ### How to test and run the bot

-Go to the following directory,
+Go to the following directory (after cloning the repo),

 `cd trading-Bot/tradingbot/simpletradingbot`